Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Amazon GuardDuty is turned on for all the accounts.
 - [ ] The company has not configured an AWS Config rule to monitor billing.

-### A SysOps administrator is troubleshooting a VPC with public and private subnets that leverage custom network `ACL`s.
+### A SysOps administrator is troubleshooting a `VPC` with public and private subnets that leverage custom network `ACL`s.
 Instances in the private subnet are unable to access the internet.
 There is an internet gateway attached to the public subnet.
 The private subnet has a route to a `NAT` gateway that is also attached to the public subnet.
-The Amazon EC2 instances are associated with the default security group for the VPC.
+The Amazon EC2 instances are associated with the default security group for the `VPC`.
 What is causing the issue in this scenario?

 - [x] There is a network `ACL` on the private subnet set to deny all outbound traffic.
-- [ ] There is no `NAT` gateway deployed in the private subnet of the VPC.
+- [ ] There is no `NAT` gateway deployed in the private subnet of the `VPC`.
-- [ ] The default security group for the VPC blocks all inbound traffic to the EC2 instances.
+- [ ] The default security group for the `VPC` blocks all inbound traffic to the EC2 instances.
-- [ ] The default security group for the VPC blocks all outbound traffic from the EC2 instances.
+- [ ] The default security group for the `VPC` blocks all outbound traffic from the EC2 instances.

 ### An organization is running multiple applications for their customers.
-Each application is deployed by running a base AWS CloudFormation template that configures a new VPC.
+Each application is deployed by running a base AWS CloudFormation template that configures a new `VPC`.
 All applications are run in the same AWS account and AWS Region.
 A SysOps Administrator has noticed that when trying to deploy the same AWS CloudFormation stack, it fails to deploy.
 What is likely to be the problem?

 - [ ] The Amazon Machine image used is not available in that region.
 - [ ] The AWS CloudFormation template needs to be updated to the latest version.
-- [ ] The VPC configuration parameters have changed and must be updated in the template.
+- [ ] The `VPC` configuration parameters have changed and must be updated in the template.
-- [x] The account has reached the default limit for VPCs allowed.
+- [x] The account has reached the default limit for  `VPC`'s allowed.

 ### A financial service company is running distributed computing software to manage a fleet of 20 servers for their calculations.
 There are 2 control nodes and 18 worker nodes to run the calculations.
 Worker nodes can be automatically started by the control nodes when required.
 Currently, all nodes are running on demand, and the worker nodes are used for approximately 4 hours each day.
 Which combination of actions will be MOST cost-effective?
 (Choose two.)